JamesSkemp/words/content/post/thoughts-on-objects-and-their-underlying-structure.md

 +++
-title = "Thoughts on objects and their underlying structure" summary = "Brief thoughts on objects and their underlying structure." draft = false comments = true date = "2009-08-14T07:57:00-05:00"
+title = "Thoughts on objects and their underlying structure" description = "Brief thoughts on objects and their underlying structure." draft = false comments = true date = "2009-08-14T07:57:00-05:00"